GabrielVillagran/TDD-Python/README.md

 # TDD-Python
-TDD and Unit Tests in python
+A calculator made with TDD and Unit Tests in python